MikeMasiello/osTicket-Prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+This walkthrough outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
 Installation will allow you to move onto learning how to configure OS Ticket post installation and move onto the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket..<br />